kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 ### The Application is now stable and stable enough to be used.
 I have not made builds available as you will need to make your own build for your OS .

 # Configs:
-- Set Janus Server Address on JANUS_SERVER_BASE_URL.java ,obviously thats where the  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app) is also hosted .
+- Set Janus Server Address on JANUS_SERVER_BASE_URL.java ,obviously that's where the  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app) is also hosted .

 ## Build
 Environment: JDK  17+ , yes you  can try to use JDK 10 or higher and openFX SDK.